Bluuur/MarkdownNotes/生物化学/11核酸的物理化学性质和研究方法-冲突-blur_Win10.md

 The temperature at which half of the DNA is denatured(corresponding to the midpoint or in flection of the curve) is known as the DNA melting temperature($T_m$)

-+   The Tm is characteristic for each DNA under defined conditions of pH and salt concentration, it ranges from 80 to 100℃ for DNA isolated from different organisms.
++   The Tm is characteristic for each DNA under defined conditions of pH and salt concentration, it ranges from 80 to $100℃$ for DNA isolated from different organisms.
-+   Determining the value of Tm is useful to estimate the base composition of DNA.
++   Determining the value of $T_m$ is useful to estimate the base composition of DNA.
     $A=T, G\equiv C$

 #### Correlations of Melting Temperature ($T_m$) with G + C Content